-Cost of revenues increased \$2,147 million from the three months ended March 31, 2016 to the three months ended March 31, 2017 due to various factors including traffic acquisition costs, data center costs, content acquisition costs, and hardware related costs.
+Cost of revenues increased \$2,243 million from the three months ended June 30, 2016 to the three months ended June 30, 2017 and increased \$4,390 million from the six months ended June 30, 2016 to the six months ended June 30, 2017 due to various factors, including (1) traffic acquisition costs, (2) data center costs which include depreciation, labor (including SBC), energy, bandwidth, and other equipment costs, (3) content acquisition costs as a result of increased activities related to YouTube, and (4) hardware related costs.

-The increases in TAC to distribution partners and the associated Google properties TAC rate were largely driven by a shift to mobile which carries higher TAC primarily because more mobile searches are subject to TAC.
-The increases in TAC to Google Network Members and the associated Network Members TAC rate were primarily driven by the shift in advertising buying from our traditional network business to programmatic advertising buying which carries higher
+The increases in TAC to distribution partners and the associated Google properties TAC rate were largely driven by a shift to mobile, which carries higher TAC, and the fact that more mobile searches are subject to TAC.
+The increases in TAC to Google Network Members and the associated Network Members TAC rate were primarily driven by the shift in advertising buying from our traditional network business to programmatic advertising buying which carries higher TAC.

-TAC.
 The increase in the aggregate TAC rate was also partially offset by a favorable revenue mix shift from Google Network Member properties to Google properties.